vibalijoshi/List-of-Opportunities/README.md

 - Relevant Link
 - Blog/resources for the same

+> Add the opportunity to [the opportunities file](./src/logic/opportunities.ts) in the given format

 PS: Opportunities are classified based on the deadline months from previous years.

 If you have any other ideas, feel free to make an issue!